-I have read the information about the Youth Risk Behavio Nebraska Department of Education, the Nebraska Department the University of Nebraska-Lincoln. , , , 2.)
+I have read the information about the Youth Risk Behavior Surve Nebraska Department of Education, the Nebraska Department of the University of Nebraska-Lincoln.
+2.)
 Please check the appropriate box below.
-(Be sure to only check ONE box) YES - My child has my permission to participate.
-OR NO - My child does not have my pe ermission to participate.
+(Be sure to only c heck ONE box) YES - My child has my permission to part icipate.
+OR NO - My child does not have my permission on to participate.
 3.)
 Please complete the section below.
 Name of student Grade Signature of parent/guardian Date 4.)
-Please have your son/daughter return this form to hays.
-Thank you so much for your assistance were seen to be a seen Frequently Asked Questions about the YRBS Q. Why should my child participate?
+Please have your son/daughter return this form to his/her days.
+Thank you so much for your assistance with this teacher within the next three

+Frequently Asked Questions about the YRBS

+Q. Why should my child participate?

 A. The YRBS is the only representative statewide survey of Nebraska youth that covers a variety of important health topics in one survey.
 It provides information to help communities plan effective health prevention strategies for school-aged youth.
 In addition, the national coordination of the survey allows for Nebraska to compare its survey results to results from other states and the nation as a whole.

 Q. Why is this survey being done?

 A. The Nebraska Department of Education (NDE) and the Nebraska Department of Health and Human Services (NDHHS) have utilized the YRBS data to monitor changes over time in health risk behavior, to strengthen state and local grant applications, to plan more effective youth prevention programs at the state level, and to provide a standardized long-term mechanism to chart progress in reducing youth health risk behaviors.
 The data have enabled NDE and NDHHS to access federal grants in excess of millions of dollars to assist local schools and communities in developing health-enhancing policies and programs for youth, to provide funding to schools and communities to address health initiatives in their communities, and to provide statewide professional development opportunities on health-enhancing programs for youth.

 Q. Are sensitive questions asked?

 A. Yes.
 Some questions are related to sensitive issues.
 To help solve health problems among our youth, we must first understand them.
 The only way to learn if youth are at risk is to ask questions about all health-related behaviors.
 Care has been taken to write survey questions in a direct, but sensitive way.

 Survey questions are posted at http://bosr.unl.edu/sharp for viewing.

 Q. Does asking a student about a risky health behavior (i.e. tobacco use) increase the likelihood that he or she will practice that behavior?

 A. No. There is no scientific evidence that health-risk behaviors can be changed simply by reading a question about them.

 Q. Will students' names be used or linked to the survey?

 A. No. The survey has been designed to protect your child's privacy.
 This survey does not ask for students' names.
 No one from their school will see their responses.

 Q. Are students tracked over time to see how their behavior changes?

 A. No. Students who take part cannot be tracked because their names are not collected.

 Q. How was my child selected?

-- A. A scientific sampling process (random sampling) was used to select both schools and the classrooms within schools to participate in the statewide survey.
-Entire classes were selected rather than specific students. - Q. How long will it take to fill out the survey? - A. Approximately 30 minutes are needed to complete this survey.
-Q. Who supports this survey?
+A. A scientific sampling process (random sampling) was used to select both schools and the classrooms within schools to participate in the statewide survey.
+Entire classes were selected rather than specific students.